ecoyield-io/docs/faqs/ecoyield-investor-faq.md

 - Q: What happens if a project underperforms?

-A: Investor yield adjusts accordingly — revenues are shared pro-rata.
+A: Investor yield adjusts accordingly; revenues are shared pro-rata.
 Mitigation includes PPAs, diversified GPU leasing, and insurance where possible.

 - Q: Is my investment secured or collateralised?

-A: Yes — projects are structured through SPVs.
+A: Yes; projects are structured through SPVs.
 Assets (GPUs, solar, batteries) sit in those SPVs, ring-fenced from EcoYield’s parent entity.

 - Q: What’s the exit path without a TGE?